kristijanhusak/vim-hybrid/README.md

 Purple and Red are reversed, so it looks more like tommorow-night color scheme.

-It has bold font enabled by default for some highlighting groups (Function, Type, Statement...)
+There is also option to set bold font for some highlighting groups (Function, Type, Statement...).

-This can be easily disabled with setting this variable before setting the colorscheme in .vimrc
+It is disabled by default.
+If you want to enable it put this in your .vimrc before setting colorscheme:

-        let g:disable_bold_font = 1
+        let g:enable_bold_font = 1

 A dark colourscheme for Vim that combines the: